tulasiram58827/ocr_tflite/README.md

 ### About the files
  ```
  ├── colabs
      ├── KERAS_OCR_TFLITE.ipynb       --> End to End Code for Converting Keras OCR models to TFLite and doing inference.
-     ├── captcha_ocr_tflite.ipynb   ---> End to End to Convert Keras Captcha OCR to TFLite and code to do inference.
+     ├── captcha_ocr_tflite.ipynb     --> End to End to Convert Keras Captcha OCR to TFLite and code to do inference.
+     ├── captcha_ocr_inference.ipynb  --> Inference code for captcha OCR.

  ├── models
      ├──  ocr_dr.tflite                --> Captcha OCR TFLite model.